Congratulations on your acceptance to UT Austin College of Pharmacy, Pharm.D. Program

 Technical Standards for Pharmacy Education, The University of Texas at Austin, is designed to inform students of the ethical, social and behavioral, observational, motor function, communication and intellectual expectations of the pharmacy program and pharmacy practice generally.
 Students must attest, via a survey that will be sent in April, that they have read this information and meet these standards.
 Individuals with questions or concerns about their ability to meet these standards should contact The University of Texas at Austin College of Pharmacy Student Affairs Office.

-This will be the portal that you will use to manage and track your compliance requirements (immunizations records, modules, health insurance, etc..).
-You will also use this portal to submit proof of immunization records for all required immunizations.
+CastleBranch is the portal you will use to manage and track your compliance requirements (immunizations records, modules, health insurance, etc..) throughout the professional program.
+You will also use this portal to complete your background check and drug screen.

 The one-time fee for creating this account last year was $145.75.
 An updated cost will be provided by Assistant Dean Ridings-Myhra.